JorisDeRidder/errorfunctions/Readme.md

 The implementation of this crate is a port of Steven G. Johnson's [Faddeeva](http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package) C/C++ library in Rust.
 The functions are computed in an efficient way up to machine precision for `Complex<f64>` or `f64` arguments.
-The functions handle NaN's and (positive and negative) infinities as arguments correctly.
+The functions handle NaN and infinite (positive and negative) arguments correctly.